mohdrafey1/Explore-Heaven/README.md

 - **Detailed Listings**: Each listing provides comprehensive information, including descriptions, amenities, photos, pricing, availability, and reviews from previous guests.

+- ** User Reiviews**: Read and leave reviews for listings to share your experience with others.
+You can also delete your review if needed.

 - **Search and Filters**: Easily search for listings based on location, dates, price range, amenities, and property type to find the perfect heavenly getaway.

+User Reviews:
-- **User Accounts**: Create an account to save favorite listings, manage bookings, communicate with hosts, and leave reviews after your stay or experience.
+User Accounts: Create an account to save favorite listings, manage bookings, communicate with hosts, and leave reviews after your stay or experience.
+Login and Signup: Sign in or create an account to access all features and personalize your experience.

 ## Technologies Used